-guarantees that you have deadlines, and a certain amount of footwork.
-Depending on the type of articles produced, there will be face time with interviewees also.
-Not only does one need to "think" like a journalist, but the target audience is also a major factor.
-My first experience in journalism was at Start High School and the student newspaper the 'Galaxy'.
-I was very lucky to have an editor/instructor who gave me artistic license to use my political and sometimes radical cartoons.
+guarantees 2 things; you will have deadlines, and a certain amount of footwork.
+Depending on the type of article one produces, there will be face time with interviewees also.
+Not only does a writer need to "think" like a journalist when creating, but the target audience is also a major factor in the presentation.
+My first experience in the realm of journalism was at Start High School and the student newspaper the 'Galaxy'.
+I was very lucky to have an editor/instructor who gave me artistic license to use my political and sometimes radical cartoons in print.
 Even when I was threatened by faculty to have my wings clipped, my editor did not once tell me to tone it down.
-As a college student I wrote for the 'Collegian' as a contributor, at the University of Toledo.
+As a college student I was a contributing writer for the 'Collegian' at the University of Toledo.
 I preformed triple duty, as movie critic, cartoonist, and staff reporter.
-Once in public life, I did write for local newspapers too, but was eventually drawn to more expansive forms of literary adventures.
+Becoming a writer in the public arena, I did work for local newspapers too, but eventually, I was drawn to a more expansive form of literary adventure.

 of one sort or another most of my life, I have professionally penned interviews, feature articles, and movie reviews.
 My work in the recording studio industry included scripting, directing, and editing narrative.